mskutta/mskutta.github.io/_posts/2017-06-28-sitecore-speak-components-guidance.md

 When designing an application in Sitecore based on SPEAK, it is helpful to use the SPEAK Components Guidance as a reference.
 Using the reference, we can decide if out of the box components can be used or if a custom component is required.

-Brining this to the attention of the designer allowed them to update the designs to primarily use the standard SPEAK components and only a handful of custom ones.
+Bringing this to the attention of the designer allowed them to update the designs to primarily use the standard SPEAK components and only a handful of custom ones.